 \section{Quantum chaos and scrambling}

-Let us begin with the quantum \emph{butterfly effect}, which is essential for the understanding of the experiment.
+Let us begin with the quantum \emph{butterfly effect}, essential for understanding the experiment.
 The butterfly effect implies scrambling \cite{Hosur}. \emph{Quantum scrambling} is the quantum analog of chaotic dynamics in classical systems.
 Scrambling describes many-body dynamics which, though ultimately unitary, scatter initially localized quantum information across all of the system’s available degrees of freedom.
-Black holes are the fastest scramblers in the universe and are therefore the most chaotic bodies in the cosmos \cite{Sekino}; \cite{Blok}.
+Black holes are the fastest scramblers in the universe and are the most chaotic bodies in the cosmos \cite{Sekino}; \cite{Blok}.

-More specifically, quantum information present in a small local area of space spreads out, and we must search a large region to recover the information.
+More specifically, quantum information in a small local space area spreads out, and we must search a large region to recover the information.
 This is the scrambling of the quantum information while the system evolves.
-Heisenberg's operators evolve in a way that reminds the chaotic butterfly effect: they were first local, and now they are spread over many regions in space.
+Heisenberg's operators evolve in a way that reminds the chaotic butterfly effect, i.e., they were first local and are now spread over many regions in space.
 This is the butterfly effect in quantum systems.

 The models for the onset and dynamics of quantum chaos are called the \emph{Sachdev-Ye-Kitaev} (SYK) models.

-It should be stressed that what is meant by black holes here and thereafter is \emph{eternal black holes} or \emph{anti-de Sitter space} (Ads) black holes.
-The main feature of black holes in AdS is that their Hawking radiation is reflected back by the boundary.
-For small enough black holes, this is not really important, since after all the entire black hole could evaporate before the radiation gets to the boundary, but as the Schwarzschild radius of the black hole approaches the AdS radius we eventually reach a point where the radiation is being reflected back into the black hole as fast as it is being emitted.
-At this point, the black hole never evaporates, so large enough black holes in AdS are therefore eternal \cite{Harlow}.
+The SYK model of a many-body quantum system was first proposed in condensed matter physics.
+It is called after Subir Sachdev, Jinwu Ye, and Alexei Kitaev, who later modified it.
+It was found that the SYK model also has applications in other domains, such as AdS/CFT correspondence.